AkutoSai/Checklists-and-Roadmaps/WebApp & API VAPT Checklist.md

-# API, OWASP Top 10 & General Web Application VAPT Checklist
+# Generic WebApp & API - VAPT Checklist

 ## 1. Injection
 - Identify areas where untrusted data is sent as part of a command or query.